Yanis002/oot/README.md

 # The Legend of Zelda: Ocarina of Time

+## Mod: Link Objects
+This mod implements boomerang and sticks as adult and Mirror Shield, Hookshot/Longshot, Hammer, Iron/Hover Boots as child L+D-Pad Up to switch between child and adult Link.
+Quick text enabled by default.
+Note: this branch doesn't have the assets.

+Thanks to @Dragorn421 for helping me!

 ## Compression Guide
 Run ``make compress`` to compress a rom, it should build a decompressed rom if it's missing.
 This should output a file called ``zelda_ocarina_mq_dbg_compressed.z64`` with a size of 32MB.